Leica S Typ 007 vs Sony A7R II

 - More modern: Was introduced somewhat (8 months) more recently.

-If the count of individual advantages (bullet points above) is taken as a guide, the A7R II is the clear winner of the contest (17 : 13 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the A7R II emerges as the winner of the match-up (17 : 14 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Leica S Typ 007 and the Sony A7R II place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Mirrorless Interchangeable Lens Camera listings whether the two cameras rank among the cream of the crop.